t-mart/brother-mfc-7860dw-setup/docs/scanning.md

    **Note to self: If the administrator username/password are asked for, use the values I keep in my password manager under `Brother Printer Admin`**

-8. Create printer profiles that specify the host FTP server and print quality/output options.
+4. Create printer profiles that specify the host FTP server and print quality/output options.

    ![profile](./images/profile.png)

    Common Parameters:

    - Host Address: IP of my computer (find with `ipconfig`)
-   - Username: username from step #2
+   - Username: anonymous
-   - Password: password from step #2
+   - Password: anonymous
    - Store Directory: `/`
    - Passive Mode: `On`
    - Port Number: `21`